jancathsj/Sales-and-Inventory-Management-System/README.md

 This is a Point-of-Sale system that keeps track of sales, inventory, returned items, suppliers, and purchases from suppliers.
 This was created by the Slayce group for a CMSC-128 project.

 Additional features:
--Trash section for deleted items
+*Trash section for deleted items
--Export sale summaries, supplier transactions, and inventory -Backup database
+*Export sale summaries, supplier transactions, and inventory *Backup database

 Set-up:
 1. Install xampp.
 Open xampp and start the Apache and mySQL servers.